 - The CRT/keyboard consists of a UNISCOPE 100 Display Terminal.
 The display format is 16 lines with 64 characters per line.
 The seven-bit ASCII character set, consisting of 95 characters plus the space, is used.
 The keyboard provides all of the operator controls required for entering data and initiating transfers. - The incremental printer operates at 30 characters per second and provides a hard copy of console messages.
-The cabinet containing the printer also contains the power supplies and logic required to control the CRT and incremental printers.
+The cabinet containing the printer also contains the power supplies and control logic required to select the CRT and incremental printers.
 (Up to five additional incremental printers may be connected to the console.)
-This unit also contains the interface between the console and an internally specified index (ISI) channel, through which the console communicates with the CPU. - The fault indicator, located on the incremental printer, provides the operator with a visual indication of a fault condition in a major system component.
-The actual component and nature of the fault may then be determined from indicators on the CPU maintenance panel. - The interface for remote console operation by means of the Total Remote Assistance CEnter (TRACE) system.
-Sperry Univac customer engineers have the capability of analyzing system problems remote from the site. - The operator's panel containing all the switches and indicators necessary for the operator to initiate operation of the CPU from the console.
+This unit also contains the interface between the console and any internally specified index (ISI) channel. - The fault indicator, located on the incremental printer, provides the operator with a visual indication of a fault condition in a major system component.
+The actual component and nature of the fault may then be determined from indicators on the maintenance panel. - Interface for remote console operation by means of the Total Remote Assistance CEnter (TRACE) system.
+Sperry Univac customer engineers have the capability of analyzing system problems remote from the site. - Operator's panel containing all the switches and indicators necessary for the operator to reboot the processor from the console.

 2.3.
-1100/12 MULTIPROCESSOR SYSTEM COMPONENTS
+SPERRY UNIVAC 1100/22 MULTIPROCESSOR SYSTEM

-An 1100/10 System may be configured as a multiprocessor system.
-The basic component requirements for the 1100/12 System multiprocessor configuration are:
+The 1100/20 System may be configured as a multiprocessor.
+The basic component requirements for a multiprocessor configuration are:

 - Two Central Processor Units

-- 262K Storage (minimum)
+- 131K Storage (minimum)

-- One Multiprocessor Capability feature
+- One Shared Module Interface feature

 - One Availability Control Unit (optional)

-- One Operator's Console per CPU required (maximum of two per CPU in the system, including auxiliary consoles)
+- One Operator's Console per processor required (maximum four per system, including auxiliary consoles)

 - Auxiliary Storage